China Airlines Flight 605: Aftermath

 One passenger in seat 55J was determined to have not worn their seat belt during the crash and was standing up, causing them to be thrown forward into the seat of 54J and the left side of seat 54K.
-This resulted the passenger in 54K being seriously injured, with a dislocated left shoulder and subsequent hospitalisation (for five days).
+This resulted in the passenger in 54K being seriously injured, with a dislocated left shoulder and subsequent hospitalisation (for five days).
 The seat and seatbelt in 55J was found to be undamaged, but 54J and 54K were partially damaged.
 The passenger in 55J suffered minor leg injuries.
 Several other minor injuries across the plane were reported, including injuries caused by luggage bins opening during the crash.

 The airport fire service was on standby due to the increased wind conditions.
 After an alarm was raised by the control tower, they immediately responded.
 The first rescue vehicle arrived within one minute of the plane crashing.
 Ladders were placed along the seawall, and inflatable life-rafts alongside divers were deployed.
 Rescue was aided by several nearby vessels including a tugboat, several small private motorised boats, and vessels from the Marine Department and Marine Police (Region).
 The rescue operation was completed within 30 minutes without any major difficulty.

 The aircraft photographed a few days after the accident, without its vertical stabilizer.

 The aircraft was written off as a total hull loss.
 Since the aircraft's vertical stabilizer interfered with the accuracy of the instrument landing system signals for runway 31 – which allowed aircraft to make safe ILS approaches whenever the wind patterns mandated the use of runway 31 (the reciprocal direction of runway 13) – the vertical stabilizer was removed with dynamite shortly after the crash.
 The China Airlines lettering and the Chinese characters were removed, as was part of the livery on the fuselage, to conceal the identity of the aircraft as belonging to China Airlines.
 After the accident, the aircraft was stored near the HAECO building for use in firefighting practice.